JMSafadi/streamtrail/README.md

 [![streamtrail.png](https://i.postimg.cc/BvGRFHNG/streamtrail.png)](https://postimg.cc/NKpNqyWN)

 # StramTrail
-Aplicacion de peliculas/series consumiendo la API REST de TheMovieDB, y utilizando Ant Desing para los estilos.
+Movies and series platform built with React.
+Information is provided by TheMovieDB API and I used Ant Desing for styles.